 What happens if you don't sign the check or don't write "For Mobile Deposit Only" below your signature?
 Your financial institution might reject the deposit.

 Alternatives to Writing a Check

-- Mobile payment apps: Zelle, Venmo, PayPal and Cash App are all ways to send person-to-person payments securely by phone.
+- Using a payment app like Zelle, Venmo, PayPal or Cash App to send peer-to-peer payments by phone.